Sass and Salt » Easy Treats » Fruity Pebbles Treats

 • Turn the mixture out into the prepared pan and, using a wooden spoon or spatula that has been coated in non-stick cooking spray, press the mixture into a packed, even layer.
 Do not pack it down with force.
 Lightly press down until it is secure in the pan.

-• Allow treats to set for at least 1 hour at room temperature and up to 1 day.
+• Allow treats to set at room temperature for at least 30 minutes and up to 1 day.
 Cover tightly if leaving out for more than a few hours.

 • Lift the treats as a whole out of the pan using the edges of the parchment paper.
 Cut into squares.